Create Vein Surface: Automation

 Command Parameters

 The parameter string for vein-from-samples can contain any of the following items.
 All parameters must be separated by a semi-colon (;).
-No parameters are mandatory as default values will be used if any are absent.
+No parameters are mandatory as default values are used if any are absent.

 Any data objects referenced within parameters must exist in memory before the command is called from script.